PraveenKumarinstaking/ai-coder/README.md

    - A real-time location acquisition module configured to obtain continuous vehicle location data;
    - A risk evaluation engine configured to calculate a proximity value between the vehicle location and one or more accident-prone road segments;
    - An alert decision module configured to compare the proximity value against a dynamically determined threshold; and
-   - A voice-based notification module configured to automatically generate and deliver proactive audible warnings to a driver before entry into an accident-prone zone.
-   *Wherein the system operates autonomously during vehicle movement to reduce accident risk.*
+   - A voice-based notification module configured to automatically generate and deliver proactive audible warnings to a driver before entry into an accident-prone zone, *Wherein the system operates autonomously during vehicle movement to reduce accident risk.*

 ## Dependent System Claims